unstoppablecarl/static-records/README.md

           Person
         >((parent1, root) => {
           return {
-            idFromParent: 'idFromParent: ' + parent1.parent?.id,
+            idFromParent: 'idFromParent: ' + parent1?.parent?.id,
-            idFromRoot: 'idFromRoot: ' + (root as Person).extra.id,
+            idFromRoot: 'idFromRoot: ' + root.extra.id,
             child: {
               even: lazyTree<
                 // use the To<> helper to provide the return type, parent, and root automatically
-                // To<> will autocomplete the dot path properties based on the first arg (Person) To<Person, 'extra.deep.property.child.even'>
+                // it will autocomplete the dot path properties based on the first arg (Person)
+                // and will also handle parent chains To<Person, 'extra.deep.property.child.even'>
               >((parent) => {
                 return {